herotechcourse/kotlin-blackjack/README.md

 ### Participants:
 - [x] Create Participant abstract class and extend it as Player and Dealer classes
 - [x] Implement Card, Dealer and Deck
+- [x] Check its own scores and results

 ### Dealer
 - [x] Draw card to any participant
-- [ ] Dealer auto-draws when score ≤ 16
+- [x] Dealer auto-draws when score ≤ 16
-- [ ] Ask players if they want to draw more cards
+- [x] Ask players if they want to draw more cards

 ### Hand
 - [x] Calculate participant score with Ace logic